Blender for Unreal - Basics

 You’ll also notice the flipped Y-axis, due to Unreal’s left-handed coordinate system.

-Exporting from Blender with “Add Leaf Bones” (Bad)
+Blender export with “Add Leaf Bones” (Bad)

 DO NOT USE THIS OPTION.
 This section only exists because it's a common point of confusion.